arouel/uadetector/README.md

   or you can volunteer to help collate and organize information that is already there.

-Your participation in the project is much appreciated!
+Your participation in this project is much appreciated!